leterDieu/Stellarity-mcoc/wiki/dev/docs/mechanics/treasure_heads.md

 | ![Head](../assets/heads/TheTechnoFakerz.png){ width=64px } | TheTechnoFakerz | • 'Are you dead yet , i need to eat toasts.' | Cracked Head<br>Always generates with Zichee's Head |

 ## Trivia
-- Before 1.6a, there used to be 105 Treasure Heads total, with some being borrowed from [Dungeon Now Loading](https://www.planetminecraft.com/data-pack/dungeon-now-loading-5-new-dungeons-5-new-bosses/) datapack.
+- Before 2.0a, there used to be 105 Treasure Heads total, with some being borrowed from [Dungeon Now Loading](https://www.planetminecraft.com/data-pack/dungeon-now-loading-5-new-dungeons-5-new-bosses/) datapack.
-- ArubikU currently has 4 Treasure Heads of theirs added into FSEE, while the limit for Head submissions was 3.
+- ArubikU currently has 4 Treasure Heads of theirs added into Stellarity, while the limit for Head submissions was 3.
-    - This was due to FokaStudio's oversight in counting, resulting in 4th Head being added.
+    - This was due to kohara's oversight in counting, resulting in 4th Head being added.
 However, he decided not to remove it.
 - Treasure Heads of TheTechnoFakerz and Zichee will always generate toghether in one Chest.
     - This was done per request of TheTechnoFakerz (Oreki) on Discord
 - MrBoopkins' quote *'Kinda dating a frog'* might be a reference to a discussion that was started in event chat channel about gender-changing frogs.
-- Treasure Heads were first special mechanic added to FSEE, dating back as far as version 1.1a.
+- Treasure Heads were first special mechanic added to Stellarity, dating back as far as version 1.1a.
-    - Since their public release, they haven't been changed for almost a year, not until 1.6a.
+    - Since their public release, they haven't been changed for almost a year, not until 2.0a.

 ## History
-- 1.6a
+- 2.0a
     - Removed 105 old Treasure Heads and replaced them with 60 new ones
     - Reformatted and restructurised loot table file used for generating Treasure Heads